zedlopez/ifm/The Recipe Book.md

 	alter the multiple object list to L.

-Inform next repeatedly runs the action rulebook for the action generated, using each item from the multiple object list as "noun" in turn (or as "second noun", if that's where the [things] token appeared in the understand line).
-Since it is possible to alter the multiple object list before the "generate action rule" portion of the turn sequence consults the rulebooks, we can also affect the order in which the player's matched objects are handled; see [Formicidae].
+Inform next repeatedly runs the action rulebook for the action generated, using each item from the multiple object list as `noun` in turn (or as `second noun`, if that's where the [things] token appeared in the understand line).
+Since it is possible to alter the multiple object list before the `generate action rule` portion of the turn sequence consults the rulebooks, we can also affect the order in which the player's matched objects are handled; see [Formicidae].
 We should not attempt to change the multiple object list after this point, because this is likely to introduce bugs.

 Each time Inform tries the action on a new noun, it prefixes the action-attempt with the name of the item it's currently working on.
-This is where we get such output as "frog eyeballs:" and "newt toes:" in long lists like
+This is where we get such output as ``frog eyeballs:`` and ``newt toes:`` in long lists like

 	frog eyeballs: Taken.
 	newt toes: Taken.

-These names are generated by the "announce items from multiple object lists rule" in the action-handling rules; [Escape from the Seraglio] shows how to alter them.
-In the context of this rule, the thing we are currently printing the name of can be called "the current item from the multiple object list".
+These names are generated by the `announce items from multiple object lists rule` in the action-handling rules; [Escape from the Seraglio] shows how to alter them.
+In the context of this rule, the thing we are currently printing the name of can be called `the current item from the multiple object list`.

 Suppressing names of objects entirely, while occasionally tempting, may have unintended consequences, especially if some of the attempted actions are prevented by check rules that themselves print things.
 It is safest to suppress the multiple object names in the case where we already know that the action will succeed wherever it is attempted (more often for observational actions like examining than for manipulative actions like taking, or where we mean to completely override default handling).

-Given that our hypothetical "multiply-giving" applies to each given object in turn, it might seem to be useless to create "multiply-giving" as an action different from "giving" – but the convenience is that manipulating the multiple object list makes it possible to group behaviour artificially.
+Given that our hypothetical `multiply-giving` applies to each given object in turn, it might seem to be useless to create `multiply-giving` as an action different from `giving` – but the convenience is that manipulating the multiple object list makes it possible to group behaviour artificially.
 The trick here is that, on the first pass of the multiply-giving rulebook, we look at the entire multiple object list, perform actions, print output, and set a flag saying that the action has been handled.
 The flag tells Inform not to do or print anything for any of the subsequent passes through that action rulebook; thus we artificially create a situation where, instead of performing an action on each object in turn, Inform acts once on the entire group.
 That allows us to assess the cumulative qualities of the group and have the action respond differently than it might when assessing each item individually.

 [The Facts Were These] demonstrates how we might write an action for ``GIVE THREE DOLLARS TO MAN`` or ``GIVE PIE AND HAT TO MAN`` where the man would only accept the collective gift when its total proved satisfactory.